 - the individual’s ability to deviate from protocols, guidelines or set standards, including under what conditions.

 All of these elements are impacted by individual and team factors such as experience levels, expertise, support and supervision levels.

 When risk assessing current tasks, and how individuals engage with the technology they use in their work, be sure to involve those who ‘do’.
 Make sure challenges are recognised and that thresholds for safety behaviours to be enacted are understood (e.g. knowing when to ask for help).

 At a patient level

 Patients often need help to engage positively with their care.
-This can involve providing the right information at the right time or perhaps proactively building additional time into some interactions to understand specific needs or barriers, including the ability to process and retain information, ability to manage medicines, aspects that worry them and their attitude towards the clinician providing care at that time.
+This can involve providing the right information at the right time or perhaps proactively building additional time into some consultations to understand specific needs or barriers, including attitudes to dental care, prior experiences or treatment options and associated costs.

 Practical steps to consider